← All diseases

 What you can do

-🛡Wash hands after contact with reptiles, amphibians, or live poultry
+🛡Wash hands with soap and water after contact with reptiles, amphibians, or live poultry

-🛡Avoid giving reptiles as pets to children under 5
+🛡Do not give reptiles or amphibians as pets to children under 5 or households with immunocompromised members

 Tier BAnnual report tracking